dwallet-labs/dwallet-network/crates/pera-core/src/dwallet_mpc/README.md

 1. Run the `main` function from `crates/pera-open-rpc/src/generate_json_rpc_spec.rs`.
 2. Then, run `pnpm tsx scripts/generate.ts` from the `sdk/typescript` directory.

-## How to Configure and Run `Run pera`
+## How to Configure and run a local blockchain

 1. **Create a Debug Configuration**:
-    - Open "Run/Debug Configurations" in your IDE (Intellij/Rustrover)and create a new configuration.
+    - Open "Run/Debug Configurations" in your IDE (IntelliK/RustRover) and create a new configuration.

 2. **Set Command**:

    ```bash
    run --bin pera -- start --with-faucet --force-regenesis --epoch-duration-ms 1000000000000
    ```